See below for: Art UK Shop FAQ

 What is Art UK's purpose?

 Art UK's mission is to open up public collections for enjoyment, learning and research.
 We support public collections to show their artworks online.
+Find out more on our about pages.

 How do I search Art UK?